 The United Kingdom National Quality Assessment Scheme for Haematinic Assays

 If you suspect you may be suffering from B12 deficiency, then take action now.
-Disregard blood vitamin B12 levels and go by symptoms alone, because the risk is too high.
-Wait too long, and permanent neurological damage may take place.
+Wait too long, and permanent neurological damage can take place.
+If you’re unsure, disregard blood vitamin B12 levels entirely and go by symptoms alone, because the risk of delayed treatment is too high.
+And remember, you can’t overdose on B12.

 When you suffer from B12 deficiency, the myelin sheath around your nerves is being stripped off.
 If you show any symptoms, especially neurological, then start injecting methyl B12.
 These shots are the best way to rapidly replenish your stores.
 Do it for at least three months, because this is the life-cycle of red blood cells.
 Only after 90 days will you have all your bad cells expired and replaced by healthy ones.